-The Koehler method is one of the oldest forms of training and was very popular in the 1960s to 1980s.
-In this training method, William Koehler taught that the dog chooses it’s action based on the expectation of either reward or avoids a behavior due to anticipation of punishment.
+The Koehler method is one of the oldest forms of training and was very popular from the 1960s to the 1980s.
+In this training method, William Koehler taught that the dog chooses its action based on the expectation of either reward or avoids a behavior due to anticipation of punishment.

 The Koehler method is based mostly on aversion – negative reinforcement and negative or positive punishment, including choke and chain training collars.
 Koehler also popularized the knee to the chest for dogs that jump up and other techniques widely seen as inhuman in today’s training circles.

 Although still practiced today, especially with military or police dogs, this method is not as widely prevalent or commonly used.
-Like the dominance theory discussed below, a growing number of organizations and trainers have come out against most of the techniques used in this method as inhumane and abusive.
+Regarding dominance theory as discussed below, a growing number of organizations and trainers have come out against most of the techniques used in this method as inhumane and abusive.

 Alpha or Dominance Theory